If you or someone you care for want to know how they can save when starting INBRIJA, there are options.

 Medicare Extra Help Program

 Limitations and restrictions apply.
-For more information, call 1-888-887-3447.
+For more information, call 1-833-INBRIJA (1-833-462-7452).
 The dispensing pharmacy will submit a claim to your insurance carrier.
-Merz Therapeutics, LLC. will reimburse the dispensing pharmacy in the amount of your required financial contribution as determined based on your pharmacy benefit plan.
+Merz Therapeutics, LLC. will reimburse the dispensing pharmacy in the amount of your out-of-pocket cost, subject to certain maximum amounts per month and per year as determined based on your pharmacy benefit plan.

-If you have questions about INBRIJA or would like to speak with a Nurse Educator for additional training tips, please contact Prescription Support Services directly.
+If you have questions about INBRIJA or would like to speak with a Nurse Educator for additional training tips, please contact Patient Support Services directly.

 8 AM to 8 PM Eastern Time, Monday through Friday